marcos-acosta/worlds-worst-detective/src/data/md/biggest-number.md

 ## How could you not care?

-First, I'd like to refute the idea that googology is pointless because there's very limited practical value.
+First, I'd like to refute the idea that "googology is pointless because there's very limited practical value".
 As Sbiis Saibian himself stated, googology is a _craft_.
 It's an art, it's a challenge.
 When George Mallory was asked why he wanted to climb Mount Everest, he reportedly said, "Because it's there."
-Well, googologists seek out bigger numbers because they're _there_, and there's nothing more human than that.
+Well, googologists seek out bigger numbers because they're _there_.
+What's more human than that?

 > "People ask me, 'What is the use of climbing Mount Everest?' and my answer must at once be, 'It is of no use.
 There is not the slightest prospect of any gain whatsoever.
 Oh, we may learn a little about the behaviour of the human body at high altitudes, and possibly medical men may turn our observation to some account for the purposes of aviation.
 But otherwise nothing will come of it.
 We shall not bring back a single bit of gold or silver, not a gem, nor any coal or iron...
 What we get from this adventure is just sheer joy.
 And joy is, after all, the end of life.
 We do not live to eat and make money.
 We eat and make money to be able to live.
 That is what life means and what life is for."
 >
 > – George Mallory

-Thanks, George.
+Well put, George.
 Also, saying that the study of large numbers is useless because we'll probably never use the numbers themselves is kind of like arguing that _school_ is useless because no one remembers what year the French Revolution started, or what the Golgi apparatus does, or what a covalent bond is.
 Just like school teaches kids how to self-organize and handle social situations (among other things), there's value in the _method_ that googologists use to define larger numbers.

 ### The abstraction dojo